basicallydan/danhough.com/nomad/index.markdown

 <h3 title="This part of the journey is not yet confirmed" class="unconfirmed">22 November 2015: Singapore</h3>

-The final destination in my journey before a three-week-long mad trip, and the last major metropolitan area in the trip.
+The final destination in my journey before a slightly mad-looking three-week-long trip up to Hanoi.
 It would be a great place, I think, to meet up with some fellow nomads. <a href="mailto:dan@danhough.com?subject=Meet+me+in+Singapore">Drop me a line</a> if you'd like to meet up.

 <h3 title="These plans are not yet confirmed" class="unconfirmed">27 November 2015-19 December 2015</h3>